 If you are looking to get away from it all, then the Aeolian Islands are an ideal destination.
-Seven tiny volcanic out-crops form the Aeolian Islands, floating off the northeast coast of Sicily, in the Tyrrhenian Sea, — named after the demigod of winds, Aeolus.
+Seven tiny volcanic out-crops form the Aeolian Islands, floating off the northeast coast of Sicily in the Tyrrhenian Sea.
+The archipelago derives its name from the demigod of winds, Aeolus.
 The shape of the Aeolian Islands was formed by volcanic activity.
 Stromboli is the only island today with current volcanic activity.

 Our first stop was the Island of Lipari, followed by Filicudi, and, finally, Salina.

 A bit more trafficked than some of the more remote Aeolian islands, Lipari remains serene (well, at least in June), with lots of beauty, a bustling little port, plenty of fresh seafood, and beautiful beaches to explore.